filipepatricio/nanna/README.md

 - Hint, you can spend some time and read cubit_hooks.dart file in our project.
 Because in there we have our own custom hooks for cubits.
   When we create public widgets we use named parameters.

+## Fastlane

+In case you need to deploy application using your local machine, you will need few things:
+- fastlane-ios-pass file containing passphrase you will need to decode certs that are stored in GitHub
+- password for `engineering-cd@betterinformed.io` Apple ID

+Next step is to go to `ios` folder and run `fastlane match appstore --readonly` command and follow instructions.
+You will end up with all certs and provisioning profiles stored on your machine.
+Only thing left is archive the app and deploy it.